schibsted/sum/README.md

 <div align="center">

-Sum, the tool for understanding, assisting and making your articles reach the moon using OpenAI's GPT-3 API.
+Sum, the tool for understanding, assisting and helping your articles reach the moon (by using ChatGPT)

 This was developed in collaboration with [NRK](https://www.nrk.no/) and [VG](https://www.vg.no/) as part of an innovation day.